ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 linker will need to communicate this via metadata; including at least:

 * The Key, one of ``IA``, ``IB``, ``DA``, ``DB``.
-The ``GA`` key for signing of generic data is not exposed in this ABI..
+The ``GA`` key for signing of generic data is not exposed in this ABI.

 * The constant discriminator value.